 Application hosting is a primary driver of digital transformation.
 By deploying applications in the cloud, you avoid the high costs of investing and maintaining infrastructure, and lower the risk that comes with the uncertainty of customer demand.
 Take advantage of the Software-as-a-Service (SaaS) model and consume resources on an as-needed basis, scaling automatically to meet demand spikes or lulls with CenturyLink’s Hybrid IT Delivery Platform.

 Whether you’re an enterprise looking to move existing on-premises applications to the cloud, or an application developer evaluating a cloud platform on which to deploy a new application or SaaS offering, CenturyLink has a solution that's reliable, secure and cost effective.
 By relying on an award-winning cloud provider, you'll free up critical IT resources to focus on your core competencies.
-Our cloud offerings include CenturyLink Public Cloud, CenturyLink Private Node and Dedicated Cloud Compute.
+Our cloud offerings include CenturyLink Public Cloud, CenturyLink Private Cloud on VMware Cloud Foundation and Dedicated Cloud Compute.
 And with Cloud Application Manager, you can take a multi-cloud approach integrating management and optimization of third-party clouds such as Amazon AWS and Microsoft Azure Cloud.

 Quickly and easily achieve multi-tenancy in the cloud for your Software-as-a-Service offering or hosted application — without rewriting your current product line from scratch.
 Our high-performance public cloud servers deploy in an instant, and offer scalability, flexibility and high-availability.

 Your products and mission-critical applications are backed by our highly-available, SSAE 16-audited Public Cloud with built-in disaster recovery capabilities and “defense in depth” security.
 Stop worrying about keeping your infrastructure online and instead focus on delivering business value to your customers.

 Extend your product line with minimal investment — no CapEx required, pay only for what you use.
 This is the beauty of true utility computing — allowing smaller businesses to compete with the big guys, as well as delivering agility to larger enterprise IT departments.